imarc/handbook/strategy.markdown

 ![Sample Site map](img/strategy/sitemap.png)

-### Content Outline
+### Content Plan

 Summary
-:	Briefly describes the purpose and goal of each page on the site.
+:	Identify content goals, sources and assigned responsibilities for each page on the site.
+May include developing an editorial calendar.

 Time Req
-: N/A (Not usually broken out from [Functional Requirements](#FunctionalRequirements))
+:	10–12 hours

+Identifies the content needed for your project, including where the content will come from, and who is responsible for each part.
+Often, this includes an editorial calendar for ongoing activities like blogs, news, and events.

-The content outline supplements a Site Map.
-A content mimics the the organization of the site map, providing 1-2 sentences about the purpose and goal of each page.
-Typically a component of the Functional Requirements.
+The plan includes a "content outline", which mimics the organization of the site map, provides 1-2 sentences about the purpose and goal of each page.

 #### Example Content Outline
 ![Sample Content Outline](img/strategy/content_outline.png)